lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 systems is hard!
 This problem would be trivial if everything happens in memory)

-As a result, the legacy RPC framework simply sends the failed RPC to a different node returned from the (eventually consistent) service registry.
+As a result, the legacy RPC framework simply sends the failed RPC to a different node returned from the service registry.

 This approach can lead to many problems.
 For example, clients can run out of instance-wide retry budget quickly.
-We use consistent-hashing as the client-side load balancing algorithm.
-If a server node fails (regardless the error is fatal or transient), all the RPCs that are hashed to that node will fail on the first attempt, and then retry.
+Assume RPCs have locality (balance load with consistent hashing on the client side).
+If a server node fails (regardless the error is fatal or transient), all the RPCs that are mapped to that node will fail on the first attempt, and then retry.

 In addition, if there are more than one false-positive nodes returned from the service registry (eg. when doing a rolling restart), the second attempt (the